 How are the classrooms organized?

 The students are grouped by grade level.
-Students don't change classrooms, but their instructors move from class to class.
+Students don’t change classrooms, but their instructors move from class to class.
 There is a maximum of 8 student per instructor.
-Academically, each student will be challenged according to his/her ability.
+Academically, each student will be challenged according to their ability.

 Is there a behavioral incentive program, such as a level system or token economy?